-Winners of both the Māori Tourism Award and Resilience & Innovation Award at the New Zealand Tourism Awards 2023.
+Winners of both the Tourism Excellence Award (Small – Medium Business) and Visitor Experience Award at the New Zealand Tourism Awards 2024.

 Language.
 It’s such an integral part of life and yet we often overlook its importance.
 Especially when it comes to its cultural significance.
 New Zealand has three official languages – English, New Zealand Sign Language and Te Reo Māori (the Māori language).